digitalocean/k8s-adoption-journey/docs/01-getting-started/do-api-auth.md

 doctl auth list
 ```

-You should see a line containing your acount and the "current" string next to it.
+You should see a line containing your account and the `"current"` string next to it.

 For more info on this topic please see this [Kubernetes Starter Kit Authentication Section](https://github.com/digitalocean/Kubernetes-Starter-Kit-Developers/tree/main/01-setup-DOKS#step-2---authenticating-to-digitalocean-api).

+Next, you will learn how to create a DigitalOcean Container Registry to store all Docker images used in this guide for demonstration.